Others Others

 One important principle that Indian child protection law upholds is the concept of family responsibility.
 This doctrine holds that parents are primarily responsible for the care and well-being of their children, and that any party who knowingly or negligently harms a child can be held liable.
 This includes parents as well as other caregivers such as grandparents, aunts, uncles, or babysitters.

-In cases where allegations concerning child abuse or neglect arise, Indian law requires authorities to take appropriate action in order to protect the welfare of the child.
+In cases where allegations concerning child abuse laws or neglect arise, Indian law requires authorities to take appropriate action in order to protect the welfare of the child.
 This may include placing the child with relatives or friends outside of the home if it is deemed necessary; obtaining emergency protective services; filing criminal charges against those responsible.

 Indian Laws Related to Child labour